Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Introduction

 where $p$ represents the (maximum) rank of the matrices over which we are searching (typically, we would set $p = r$ if this is known).
 This approach is widely used and studied in large part because it is smooth (the objective is a quartic polynomial) and because it arises naturally from the low-rank matrix sensing framework described in \Cref{sec:intro_ms}.

 Another least-squares approach, which will be the main focus of this paper, is based on the model \eqref{eq:pr_model_abs}:

 This is often known as an ``amplitude'' formulation, as, in imaging problems (as discussed above), $\abs{\ip{f_i}{x_*}}$ is often the amplitude of an electromagnetic wave at a point; in contrast, the problem \eqref{eq:unreg_pr_quartic} is an ``intensity'' formulation, as the energy in the wave is proportional to $\abs{\ip{f_i}{x}}^2$.

-Although the objective function in \eqref{eq:unreg_pr_sqrt} grows at most quadratically (similarly to linear least squares), it is \emph{nonsmooth} due to the (unsquared) absolute value.
 Generalized to low-rank semidefinite matrix sensing, this becomes